PaperPrototype/Intro-Coding-and-Computers/03 - C + Debugging/Notes/english.md

 # conditions

-`if` checks if the condition is true, if it is then runs the code in the curly brackets.
+`if` checks if the condition is true, (if the conditions *is* true) then it runs the code in the curly brackets.

 `else if` must go after an `if` statement.
 Checks if the condition is true, if it is then runs the code in the brackets

 `else` must go after an `if` or `else if` statement.
-There is no condition, runs if the previous if statement was false.
+There is no condition, runs if the previous condtions were false.

 Less than
 `<`